jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerConstantsExtensionFunctions/task.md

 }
 ```

-As you can see from the example, Kotlin has adopted a special style code for naming compile-time constants - all letters must be capitalized, words in the name are separated by an underscore.
+As you can see from the example, Kotlin has adopted a special style code for naming compile-time constants – all letters must be capitalized and words in the name separated by an underscore.

 ### Extension functions

 #### Definition

-In Kotlin, you can add new member function to the existing classes.
+In Kotlin, you can add new member functions to the existing classes.
 This is done via special declarations called [extensions](https://kotlinlang.org/docs/extensions.html).
-It is useful if, for example, you don't have access to the original class but would like to add a new function.
+It is useful if, for example, if you don't have access to the original class but would like to add a new function.
 Consider an example – let's say we need to count the number of letters in a string.
 We can do it in the following way:

 ```kotlin